Beavercreek, Ohio: Government

-The city manager is appointed by the City Council and serves as the chief administrative officer of the city according to the city's charter.
-The city manager provides for the overall management direction and oversight of the city organization and is responsible for its efficient and effective operation in accordance with the policies, programs and regulations established by the City Council.
-The city manager is also responsible for initiating proposals and providing advice, information and research to the City Council concerning the formulation of municipal policies, practices and projects.
-The current city manager is Pete E. Landrum.

-The City of Beavercreek has a public-access television cable TV channel, on which all public meetings can be seen live and are rerun later.
+Don Adams has been the mayor of Beavercreek since 2024.
+The city manager is appointed by the city council and serves as the chief administrative officer of the city according to the city's charter.
+As of 2026, the city manager is Pete Landrum.
+The city has a public-access television cable TV channel, on which all public meetings can be seen live and are rerun later.

-Recreation
+Parks and recreation

 The Beavercreek City Parks department operates and maintains 24 parks and other properties.
 Beavercreek Station is a hub along Creekside Trail, a bike path that stretches from Xenia to Eastwood MetroPark in Dayton.

 Education

-Beavercreek City School District consists of 1 preschool, 6 elementary schools, 2 middle schools, Coy Middle School and Ankeney Middle School, 1 high school, and a separate building for 9th graders (Ferguson Hall) within the high school campus.
+Beavercreek City School District consists of one preschool, six elementary schools, two middle schools, and Beavercreek High School.
 Beavercreek has a public library, a branch of the Greene County Public Library.

 Transportation

 The Greater Dayton Regional Transit Authority provides bus service in the city.